Quazia/giveth-wiki/wiki/documentation/deployments.md

 Alternatively you could easily deploy your own fresh MiniMeToken.

+---

+Here are the paremters we're using when calling `createCloneToke`.
 1. _Cloned Token Name_ -- MyEtherWallet Donations Token

   Fairly self explanatory.